Segal's axioms and bootstrap for Liouville Theory: Introduction

-Theorem \ref{mainth} now follows by combining the gluing result Theorem \ref{gluingthm}, the Plancherel identity \eqref{completeness} and the holomorphic factorization Theorem \ref{pantresult} with the plumbing construction of surfaces with marked points.
 Again, as an example, consider the case of $m=0$ and genus ${\bf g}\geq 2$.
 A topological surface of genus ${\bf g}\geq 2$ can be cut along $3{\bf g}-3$ noncontractible loops to $2{\bf g}-2$ (topological) pairs of pants.
 Conversely it is shown in \cite{Hinich-Vaintrob} that the moduli space $\mc{M}_{\bf g}$ can be covered by gluing admissible pants together with flat annuli $\mathbb{A}_{q_i}$, $i=1,\dots, 3{\bf g}-3$ (see Figure \ref{gluedcylinder}).
-The variables ${\bf q}\in \D^{3{\bf g}-3}$ provide local coordinates for $\caM_{\bf g}$, see Subsection \ref{sub:plumbing} for details and also for extension to surfaces with marked points.
+The variables ${\bf q}\in \D^{3{\bf g}-3}$ provide local coordinates for $\caM_{\bf g}$, see Section \ref{sub:plumbing} for details and also for extension to surfaces with marked points.
 In particular these coordinates cover also the boundary strata of the compactification of the moduli space.